techieshubs/Women-GitHubers/README.md

-# Men-GitHubers
+# Women-GitHubers
-Let's collect the data of men on GitHub, who inspired you to code more.
+Let's collect the data of Women on GitHub, who inspired you to code more.

 - [Contribution Guideline](https://github.com/techieshubs/Women-GitHubers/blob/master/CONTRIBUTORS.md)